HomeMy WebLinkAboutAgenda Bill 10.A 02/03/2003CITY OF PETALUMA, CALIFORNIA "

 of a divided window.
 The left

-side, has a, Iow,e coating, the
+side, has a low,e coating, the

 right side does not.
-The brighter
+The.brighter

-image on the left .indicates. that
+image on the left .indicates, that

 much; of the person's heat ,is

-being reflected back into. the
+being reflected back into the

-room rather than passing
+;room rather than passing

 through the glass.

-figure S. Southwall's Heat Mirror film is
+Figure S. Southwall's Heat Mirror film is

-a low -e coated plastic that is suspended
+a low-e coated plastic that is suspended

 between the glass panes in an IGU.
 The